leonardf-git/it3038-2023/week 3/README.md

 # LAB 3
+For your submission create a word document with a screenshot of your entire script and screenshots of your script running, submit this to canvas.
+If your script is still running into errors be sure to still include a screenshot of your whole script and the entire error message when attempting to run your script (partial credit).

 Complete the script below with the following information and use Send-MailMessage to mail the information to yourself.  **Alternatively**, you can output the contents of the script to a file and attach that file to the assignment.

 Your script should contain a $Body variable (and all of the content needed for that) to Canvas.
 The end of the script should generate and send an email or output the contents of $Body to a file.

 Screenshot of the $Body variable can be a screenshot of the email you received or the text file you wrote to the VM.

 The contents of the screenshot and $Body variable should look similar to this: